Maritime Passenger Rights during the COVID-19 Crisis

 Will my travel insurance cover me in this COVID-19 situation?

-COVID-19 is an evolving situation and we will keep passengers updated on our website.
-We also advise passengers to check with operators directly regarding their journeys.
+COVID-19 is an ever changing situation and we will keep passengers updated on our website.
+Passengers should check with operators directly regarding their journeys.

 The Council of the European Union and the European Parliament have created rights for passengers when travelling by sea and inland waterway through Regulation 1177/2010.